tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

 permalink:  'glitch-backend-node-api'
 ---

 This tutorial is a series on building an application on [Glitch](https://glitch.com).
 Glitch was created by [Joe Spolsky’s](https://en.wikipedia.org/wiki/Joel_Spolsky) company, who is also behind Stackoverflow and Trello.
 Glitch allows users to collaborate and build applications.
-It has a built in editor, hosts code and runs application.
+It has a built in editor, hosts code and runs applications.

 In this post we’ll build the backend API for a notes application using Node, Express and SQLite.
 The application will have 4 RESTful API endpoints: `GET /notes`, `GET /note/:id`, `POST /notes` and `DELETE /notes/:id`.

-If you’d like to follow along, you’ll need a Glitch account.
+If you want to follow along, you’ll need a Glitch account.
 Head over to [glitch.com](https://glitch.com) and signup.
 Once you have an account you can create a new project.
 For this tutorial, chose the "hello-sqlite" template.

 ![glitch-new-project](/assets/glitch-backend-node-api/glitch-create-new-project.png)